Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Introduction

-Data from bicycle-sharing systems captures commuting behavior \cite{fishman2013bike}, including detailed temporal records and GPS-tracked routes in some cases; and they are widely available from many cities throughout the world \cite{austwick2013structure,munozmendez2018community,romanillos2016madrid,romanillos2018pulse, wergin18gps}.
-These properties make it extremely valuable to analyze bicycle-sharing data increase understanding of urban flows and the properties of human commuting.
-Bicycle-sharing is used often for ``last-mile'' transportation, bridging the gap between public transportation and a final destination \cite{griffin2016lastmile}; and insights into the dynamics and function of bicycle-sharing systems can help transit systems evolve to meet the needs of changing cities \cite{natera2019multiplexbike}.
+Data from bicycle-sharing {systems are available from many cities throughout the world \cite{austwick2013structure,munozmendez2018community,romanillos2016madrid,romanillos2018pulse,wergin18gps}.
+Such data, which include detailed temporal records and GPS-tracked routes in some cases, are helpful for capturing commuting behavior \cite{fishman2013bike}.
+Therefore, it is valuable to analyze bicycle-sharing data {to} increase {our} understanding of urban flows and the properties of human commuting.
+Bicycle-sharing is used often for `last-mile' transportation, bridging the gap between public transportation and a final destination \cite{griffin2016lastmile}{,} and insights into the dynamics of bicycle-sharing systems can help transit systems evolve to meet the needs of changing cities \cite{ashqar2019counts,natera2019multiplexbike}.
+Studying bicycle-sharing systems is also helpful for maintaining and expanding them \cite{ashqar2020network}.
+For example, it can facilitate efficient redistribution of bicycles, a question that has received much research attention \cite{shu2013redistribution, prfrommer2014redistribution, singhvi2015redistribution, forma2015redistribution}.

 In the present paper, we propose two models of temporal network connectivity to capture the functional roles of bicycle-sharing stations.
-We do this using the lens of mesoscale-structure detection in time-dependent networks \cite{holme2012temporal,holme2015,fortunato2016community}.
-We examine trip histories from bicycle-sharing systems in the form of multilayer networks \cite{kivela2014,nutshell2019,Porter2018} in which each layer is a network of trips in a given hour.
-Edges in each layer represent the total number of trips from one station to another that begin during that hour, and we do not include any interlayer edges.
+We use the lens of mesoscale-structure detection in time-dependent networks \cite{holme2012temporal,holme2015,fortunato2016community}.
+We examine trip histories from bicycle-sharing systems in the form of multilayer networks \cite{kivela2014,nutshell2019,Porter2018} in which each layer is a network of trips {that start} in a given hour.